mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-09-15-luck_evaluation.md

 ## Conclusions and Implications

 Hard to disentangle: previous luck and path dependencies, previous choices, If rationality gives you guidelines are you even making the choices?
+If you read SSC aren't you just imitating Scott Alexander? ;)

-70 luck: 30 choices.
+Assuming similar upbringing and lottery of birth 70 luck: 30 choices.
 Potentially more luck.

 Am I priviledged -> YES!!!!

 Is this fair -> NO!!!!

+1. systems perspective, attribute more to luck and randomness.
+Thank the lottery of birth, RNG and the seed of our simulation.

-Change the system, EA, not guilt-driven -> systems perspective.
+2. Change the system, EA, not guilt-driven

 #### ***One last note***